Exclusive - Lion Air crash pilot felt jet "dragged" from sky

 The captain, an Indonesian citizen with about 15,000 hours experience and an instructor's license, took the controls.

-Between 400 and 200 feet (122 and 61 metres), pilots described flying through a blur of heavy rainfall, according to the source.
-Heavy localized showers that temporarily reduce visibility are not uncommon in the tropics but the aircraft's low height would have meant the crew had little time to react.
+Between 400 and 200 feet (122 and 61 metres), pilots described flying through a wall of water, according to the source.
+Bursts of heavy rainfall and lost visibility are not uncommon in the tropics but the aircraft's low height meant the crew had little time to react.

-With no sight of the runway, according to this account, the captain decided to abort the landing and perform a "go around", a routine manoeuvre for which all pilots are well trained.
+With no sight of the runway lights or markings, the captain decided to abort the landing and perform a "go around", a routine manoeuvre for which all pilots are well trained.

 But the captain told officials afterwards that instead of climbing, the brand-new 737 started to sink uncontrollably.